 Obviously, there will be things on this list that you already own so we are not suggesting you go out and buy new items for your upcoming trip!
 We simply want to ensure you have every base covered!
 (It is helpful to remember that there are also lots of great shops in the UK so if you forget something don’t panic!)

 - UK Travel Packing Essentials

 - UK Travel Planning Products – Add them to your packing list!

 - Theft-proof travel items

 - Electronic items & accessories

-- What to wear – how to blend in and avoid looking like a tourist!
+- What to wear on your UK vacation – how to blend in and avoid looking like a tourist!